HAIV-Lab/openhaiv/README.md

 - [PyCIL](https://github.com/G-U-N/PyCIL), an extensible codebase for incremental learning.

 ### ✉️Contact
-If there are any questions, please feel free to propose new features by opening an issue or contact with the author: xxx.
+If there are any questions, please feel free to propose new features by opening an issue or contact with the author: Xiang Xiang.
 Enjoy the code.